-Because mental health is important every day of the year.
+Because mental health awareness is important every day of the year.

 If I am honest I have suffered with my mental health for as long as I can remember, I just didn’t really know about it, having never heard of mental health.